Common Piano Pedal Mistakes

 Pedaling Too Late

 Pedaling too late does the opposite: it carries the sound from the previous phrase or chord into the next one.
 This makes your music sound “muddy” or muddled.
-You lose the clarity of sound, and you lose track of the melody, harmonies, and chords.
+You lose the clarity of sound, and you can lose track of the melody, harmonies, and chords.

 What to Do Instead: Again, quickly clear the pedal at the same moment (or just a HAIR after) your fingers press the new keys.